105 Comments

 • Certificate of Good Health issued by an official veterinarian in the home country within 14 days before entering Peru

-• Proof of vaccinations against:
+• Proof of vaccinations:

 • Recent proof of veterinary treatment against internal and external parasites

-Above requirements also apply to emotional support and service dogs and cats.
+These requirements also apply to emotional support and service dogs and cats.

 Restricted and prohibited items when entering Peru